usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Module-3-Media/Checklist_of_Negotiation_Steps.md

 b.
 Give particular attention to:
 1. General programs and policies, such as:
-   - (5) Obtaining maximum competition consistent with the procurement.
+   - (a) Obtaining maximum competition consistent with the procurement.
-   - (6) Industrial readiness planning policies.
+   - (b) Industrial readiness planning policies.
-   - (7) Small business policies.
+   - (c) Small business policies.
-   - (8) Interdepartmental procurement rules.
+   - (d) Interdepartmental procurement rules.

 2. Other requirements, such as:
    - (a) Responsibility requirements.